-Phalaris arundinacea and Phalaris aquatica (canary grasses) are plants in the Grass Family, which are cosmopolitan, meaning they are widely distributed throughout the world, including Eurasia, North Africa, and North America, particularly on river- and lake-banks and in wet meadows.
+Phalaris arundinacea and Phalaris aquatica (canary grasses) are plants in the Grass Family, which are cosmopolitan, meaning they are widely distributed throughout the world, including Eurasia, North Africa, and North America, particularly on the river and lake banks and in wet meadows.

 The Basics

-In the Gramineae (previously Poaceae) Family, there are at least 4 possibly psychoactive species, which contain tryptamines such as DMT, bufotenine, and 5-MeO-DMT, including:
+In the Gramineae (previously Poaceae) Family, there are at least four possibly psychoactive species, which contain tryptamines such as DMT, bufotenine, and 5-MeO-DMT, including:

 - Arundo donax (giant reed) rhizome